ai:ai_act

 Snippet from Wikipedia: Artificial Intelligence Act

 The Artificial Intelligence Act (AI Act) is a European Union regulation concerning artificial intelligence (AI).
 It establishes a common regulatory and legal framework for AI within the European Union (EU).
-It came into force on 1 August 2024, with provisions coming into operation gradually over the following 6 to 36 months.
+It came into force on 1 August 2024, with provisions that shall come into operation gradually over the following 6 to 36 months.

 It covers all types of AI across a broad range of sectors, with exceptions for AI systems used solely for military, national security, research and non-professional purposes.
 As a piece of product regulation, it does not confer rights on individuals, but regulates the providers of AI systems and entities using AI in a professional context.